Karen R. Hitchcock: Education and early career

 Hitchcock was born in 1943 in Williston Park, New York, a suburb of New York City on Long Island, the daughter of Roy Clinton Hitchcock and Ruth Wardell Hitchcock.
 She attended Mineola High School and went to prom with Robert A. Bauman, Ed.D.

 Hitchcock received a B.S. degree in Biology from St. Lawrence University in 1964, and a Ph.D. degree in Anatomy from the University of Rochester in 1969.
 As a Postdoctoral Fellow, she did work in pulmonary cell biology at The Webb-Waring Institute for Medical Research at the University of Colorado Health Sciences Center.

 Hitchcock continued her career at Boston's Tufts University, serving as the George A. Bates Professor of Histology and Chair of the Department of Anatomy and Cellular Biology in the Schools of Medicine, Dental Medicine, Veterinary Medicine and the Sackler School of Graduate Biomedical Sciences over a course of 15 years.
 At Tufts, Hitchcock met and, after his divorce, married Murray Blair, her dean at the School of Medicine.
 From there she moved to the Texas Tech University Health Sciences Center and then to the University of Illinois at Chicago.

 In her early academic career, Hitchcock published in the field of cell and developmental biology.
 She received the National Science Foundation Professorship for Women in Science and Engineering (1983–84).

+She served as the 67th president of the American Association of Anatomists from 1990 to 1991.